Frequently Asked Questions

 How many Police Services have helicopters?

-Currently only five Police Services in Canada have helicopters that are used in a patrol support function.
-Durham Region, Calgary, Edmonton and Vancouver (RCMP) are the other police services in Canada which deploy helicopters that support frontline officers.
-Police services are now expanding to purchase planes in addition to helicopters as the need continues to grow.
+Currently only six Police Services in Canada have helicopters that are used in a patrol support function.
+Durham Region, Winnipeg, Calgary, Edmonton, and Vancouver (RCMP) are the other police services in Canada which deploy helicopters that support frontline officers.
+Police services are now expanding to purchase planes in addition to helicopters as the need continues to grow".